Digital Design Introduction

 Draw a state transition diagram

-Each node is one of the possible states of the system.
-The arcs represent the transitions from one state to the other.
+Each node represents one of the possible states of the system.
+The arcs represent transitions from one state to the other.
 The label on each arc represents the condition for which the transition is taken (functions of the inputs).

 Remember that this diagram represents the state transitions of a synchronous system.
 The evolution of the state can only happen at the clock edge.